tdeheurles/tdeheurles.github.io/_posts/2015-07-13-How-to-run-kubernetes-on-docker.md

 ---

-Here is the command to run the etcd container
+This command will run the etcd container :

 ```
 | COMMAND                                         | Info